 Randomization API Testing of Filter Handler in Postman

 A special case of such API method could be a filter or a search handler, which makes requests with pre-selected parameters.
-In the interface it might looks like this:
+In the interface, it might look like this:

 Each parameter has predefined values.
 They could be hardcoded on the frontend or got from other handlers.

-Thus, for making a desired request we firstly need somehow to collect the parameters.
+Thus, to make a desired request, we first need somehow to collect the parameters.

 Our step-by-step algorithm is as follows:

-- Decide which parameters we need to collect for filtering request;
+- Decide which parameters we need to collect for filtering requests;

 - Create precondition requests with scripts;